Diamond Veil

-Diamond Veil is the eighth studio album by Sweetbox with Jamie Pineda's second studio album.
+Diamond Veil is the eighth studio album by Sweetbox and Jamie Pineda's second studio album.
 It was released on May 25, 2011, in Japan, and on June 3, 2011, in Korea.
 It includes 15 new songs written by Jamie Pineda, Sebastian Thott and many others.
 The Korean and Japanese releases contains all 15 songs, with Japan's version including 2 extra bonus tracks.
 The album was also released digitally via iTunes and Amazon on May 18, 2011.